Young & Gettin' It

 "Young & Gettin' It" is a song by American rapper Meek Mill from his debut studio album, Dreams and Nightmares (2012).
 The song features a guest appearance from fellow rapper Kirko Bangz.
 It was produced by Jahlil Beats, who served as a co-writer with the rappers and Vincent Robinson.
-On September 19, 2012, the song was released as the third single from the album, through Maybach Music Group and Warner Bros.
-Records.
-A club-influenced track with Auto-Tune usage from Mill and Kirko Bangz, it sees the former celebrating his successes.
+On September 19, 2012, Maybach Music Group and Warner Bros.
+Records released the song as the album's third single.
+A club-influenced track with Auto-Tune usage for Mill and Kirko Bangz, it sees the former celebrating his successes.